adi-causevic/PythonParts/QuestionsAndAnswers/README.md

 There are three main files (README, Open and General), and (hopefully) many other files.
 The __README__ contains the description and some rules (At one point the local index).
 In the [__Open__](./Open.md) file there are all the currently open questions that need answering.
 In the end, the [__General__](./General.md)  file contains questions that have short answers.

+If the answer to a question somehow adds to the documentation, better add to the documentation and link to the documentation as the answer.